 Different forms of magnesium

-When we look at magnesium in supplement form, various types are available.
+When we look at magnesium in supplement form, there are various types available.
 But what exactly is the difference?
-The main difference is determined by the substance to which it is bound.
-This can be an organic or inorganic substance.
+The main difference lies in the substance it is bound to.
+This can be an organic or an inorganic substance.

-The main difference is determined by the substance to which it is bound.
+The main difference lies in the substance it is bound to.

 Organic forms of magnesium

-Organically (substance made in nature by an organism (=life)) bound magnesium supplements, such as magnesium citrate, magnesium picolinate, magnesium taurate, and magnesium bisglycinate, often contain relatively less magnesium but are biologically more available than an inorganic compound.
-Organic compounds break down more slowly.
-This increases the stability of the mineral, making it less reactive with the environment, better absorbed in the intestines, and more effective in the body.
+Organically bound magnesium supplements (i.e. bound to a substance produced in nature by an organism (=life)), such as magnesium citrate, magnesium picolinate, magnesium taurate and magnesium bisglycinate, often contain relatively less magnesium, but are more bioavailable than an inorganic compound.
+Organic compounds are broken down more slowly.
+This increases the stability of the mineral, meaning it reacts less with its surroundings, is absorbed better in the intestines, and is more effective in the body.

-Magnesium supplements often contain inorganic (substance not made by living organisms in nature) compounds because they are easier and cheaper to produce.
-Inorganic supplements, such as magnesium oxide or magnesium carbonate, often contain more (elemental) magnesium per unit weight, but this is less well absorbed by the body.
+Magnesium supplements often contain inorganic compounds (i.e. substances that are not produced in nature by living organisms) because they are easier and cheaper to produce.
+Inorganic supplements, such as magnesium oxide or magnesium carbonate, often contain more (elemental) magnesium per unit of weight, but this is absorbed less well by the body.

 • sulphate